Yuvileine, Kherson Oblast: Geography

 The village is situated 48 km south east of the administrative centre of the oblast, the city of Kherson, and is 8 km south east of the Oleshky Sands National Nature Park.
 It has an area of 2 km2 and a population of approximately 1,558 people.

 Administrative status

 Until July 2020, Yuvileine was in the Oleshky Raion of Kherson Oblast.
-The raion was abolished in July 2020 as a result of the administrative reform of Ukraine's districts, which reduced the number of raions of Kherson Oblast to five, merging Oleshky Raion into Kherson Raion.
+The raion was abolished in July 2020 as a result of the administrative reform of Ukraine's districts, which reduced the number of raions in Kherson Oblast to five, merging Oleshky Raion into Kherson Raion.

 Russian invasion and occupation

-When Russia invaded Ukraine, most of Kherson Oblast was captured along with Yuvileine which was captured on the first day of the war, 24 February 2022.
-The western part of the Oblast, including Kherson and all settlements west of the Dnipro river, were liberated by the Ukrainian Armed Forces, on 10 November and 11 November 2022.
-However, as of February 2023, the village remains occupied by Russian forces.
+When Russia invaded Ukraine in 2022, most of Kherson Oblast was captured along with Yuvileine which was captured on the first day of the war, 24 February 2022.
+The western part of the Oblast, including Kherson and all settlements on the right bank of the Dnipro river, were later liberated by the Ukrainian Armed Forces in November 2022.
+However, Yuvileine remained occupied.
+In November 2023, the National Resistance Center of Ukraine claimed that a Ukrainian strike had killed at least five high-ranking Russian officers in the occupied village.